 While nationally there are anecdotal examples of a few high poverty schools or programs within schools that have better outcomes, no high poverty school district in the country has found an effective strategy to mitigate the impact of poverty on educational performance.
 Some districts, notably in the South, have consolidated city and suburban districts and integrated their schools to cap the poverty population in each school — at a figure that does not overwhelm the staff.

 In Raleigh/Wake County, N.C., for example, administrators work to keep the poverty population around 40 percent.
 That strategy has produced dramatic improvements.
-Roughly 70 percent of low-income and minority students graduate on time, while the graduation rates for more affluent students remains at about 90 percent — similar to graduation rates in suburban Rochester.
+Roughly 70 percent of low-income and minority students graduate on time (subsequently these rates have increased to around 80 percent or more), while the graduation rates for more affluent students remains at about 90 percent — similar to graduation rates in suburban Rochester.

 The Great Schools for All coalition does not specifically advocate for school consolidation in Monroe County but does strongly believe that reversing the decline of city school is most likely to occur in concert with a spectrum of voluntary programs aimed at achieving socio-economic integration of schools across Monroe County.